-Looking for a health care plan with coverage that's there when you need it?
-And with access to the doctors you want?
-Your BlueCare plan will give you that and more.
+Looking for a health care plan with coverage you can count on?
+And that gives you access to a doctor who can help you get the care you need?
+Your Anthem HealthKeepers plan will give you that and more.
 Benefits designed to not only help you stay well, but to help you deal with the unexpected.
-Plus - you'll get access to important resources that can support you when you have health care decisions to make.
+Plus, you'll get access to important resources that can support you when you have health care decisions to make.
 And even some extras added in, like discounts.
 It's all part of an integrated approach called 360° Health®.
 What's that?
 Simply put, 360° Health is a group of programs, services and personalized support we have developed to help you improve, manage and maintain your health.
-Throughout this brochure, you'll learn more about the pieces and parts of 360° Health that work together to help you be at your healthiest.
+Throughout this brochure, you'll learn more about the pieces and parts of 360° Health that work together to help you be at vour healthiest.